how to join merchant navy

 Top-Level Positions

-Chief Engineer: The chief engineer oversees the entire engine department, ensuring the smooth running of all mechanical and electrical systems.
+Chief Engineer: The chief engineer oversees the entire engine department and ensures the smooth running of all mechanical and electrical systems.

 Further Career Growth